Dale Abbey (ruin): Abbots of Dale within the Order

 Abbot John of Horsley is known to have played a very active part in the affairs of the English Premonstratensians.
 About 1309 he was by asked by Abbot Adam of Prémontré to intervene in a problem at Egglestone Abbey in County Durham, where the canons were refusing to accommodate or support their retired abbot, William.
 He was to reconcile William with the convent of Egglestone or find a suitable home for him in another abbey.
 John wrote to the abbot of Easby or St Agatha's, near Richmond in Yorkshire, asking him to take on the case, as he had important business to transact for Dale in the presence of Walter Langton, bishop of Coventry and Lichfield.
 However, he was politely rebuffed.
 It seems he then instructed Welbeck Abbey to make arrangements for William's accommodation, as he soon also received a letter from the abbot of Welbeck, incensed at what he considered the threatening and cajoling tone of John's messenger.
 He pointed out that Egglestone was already in the process of mounting an appeal, so that he would be left footing the bill if William were accommodated in his abbey.
 John replied that his canon had not exceeded his powers, as his mandate came from the head of the order, and he made clear that he was prepared to stand his ground.
 The matter dragged on for some years and was finally resolved when Abbot Adam gave plenary powers to the abbot of Newsham to resettle William and he was transferred to a house elsewhere — possibly Torre Abbey in Devon.

 Meanwhile, the abbot of Prémontré became involved in a bitter conflict with Edward II over the order's right to extract subsidies from the English houses, which had been prohibited by legislation under Edward I in 1306.
 In 1310 John of Horsley was present at the provincial chapter that wrote to Abbot Adam of Prémontré, excusing the English abbots for the failure to attend the general chapter to render their subsidies, pointing out that they would be punished if they did so.
-Adam wote back, threatening excommunication if they did not immediately pay their dues.
+Adam wrote back, threatening excommunication if they did not immediately pay their dues.
 The Abbots of Langdon and Sulby were ordered to publish the judgement of the general chapter and to collect the subsidies from their English peers, so they instructed the abbot of Newbo Abbey to convene a provincial chapter for the purpose.
 John of Horsley was one of those cited at the head of the summons, issued in November, presumably because he was one of the leading figures among the English abbots.
 After a renewed prohibition from the king on 10 November, both sides appealed to the Pope.